Syni44/rare_candy/README.md

 # RareCandy

 A library for fetching Pokemon data in Elixir.
+This library is **still heavily a work in progress.**

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `rare_candy` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `rare_candy` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do